 History is all around us.
 Most of our cities and towns were settled hundreds of years ago and our important historical buildings (city hall/town hall, courthouse, library, churches and others) were the first to be built.
 These prompts for writing about history will encourage students to study the past to better understand the future.
-Here’s a collection of expository writing prompts to get your middle school and high school students thinking about history.
+Here’s a collection of expository writing prompts to get your older elementary, middle school and high school students thinking about history.

 → Writing Prompt 1: You have been invited to be one of the crew with Christopher Columbus as he sails to discover the new world.
 Describe what you think your life will be like for the next several months.